The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 If you are a refugee, have subsidiary protection status, or are a stateless person in France, you can apply for your spouse, partner, and minor children to join you in France.
 If you are an unaccompanied child in that situation, you can apply for your parents, accompanied by their minor children, to join you in France.
 You are the sponsor.
 Your relative abroad is the applicant.

 NOTE: There is also another process for family reunification in France.
 This process is open to ANY foreigner with a valid residence permit living in France.
-Refugees or subsidiary protection holders who got married or had children after they applied for asylum in France can use this process instead.
+Refugees or subsidiary protection holders who got married after they applied for asylum in France can use this process instead.
 There are different requirements for this process that are NOT covered in this guide.
 If you want to learn more about this type of application, you can read about it on the French Government website here.

 Who is eligible?

 Requirements for a spouse or partner

 - You and your spouse or partner are 18 years old or older

 - Your relationship existed before you applied for asylum in France.
 This means you were married or started a serious and stable relationship before you arrived and applied for asylum in France.